withcatai/node-llama-cpp/docs/guide/chat-prompt-wrapper.md

 const context = new LlamaContext({model});
 const session = new LlamaChatSession({
     context,
-    chatWrapper: new LlamaChatWrapper() // by default, "auto" is used });
+    chatWrapper: new Llama3ChatWrapper() // by default, "auto" is used });